 The Internal Communication Management MA – unique to the UK – has been designed for this brave new world.

-Our aim is to prepare professionals for increasingly strategic roles in internal communications – whether that's as a specialist Engagement Manager, a Head of Internal Communications or a savvy Operations Manager looking to motivate their workforce.
+Our aim is to prepare professionals for increasingly strategic roles in internal communications – whether that is as a specialist engagement manager, a head of internal communications or a savvy operations manager looking to motivate their workforce.

 Key resources – including journal articles and teaching materials – can be accessed online when you need them.
 And the StudySpace platform keeps you connected with your peers in between times.
 Our theory into practice approach means that you apply your new knowledge in your workplace as part of the learning process.

 Employee and stakeholder engagement has a real impact for organisations, in terms of productivity, staff retention and advocacy.
 For these reasons engagement is being taken increasingly seriously at board level.
 We draw on a range of disciplines, from change management to the psychology of communication and sense making, to help you develop the skills to work and coach at this level.

 You will learn how to assess the culture and environment of an organisation, support leadership communication, and identify effective communication strategies for particular situations.
 New developments are an important part of this, with a strong emphasis on leading edge communications such as the impact of social media on knowledge management.
 Evaluation and measurement are also an important part of the mix.

 Influencing and coaching are becoming intrinsic to the internal communication role.
 Internal Communication Management MA graduates will have the skills and knowledge to be able to have a real impact at a senior level, together with the business acumen and understanding of senior management thought processes that bring credibility.